JayC-ADI/dcs-srs-server/README.md

 ## REST API

 The server now includes an optional REST API for remote management.
-Enable it by setting `REST_API_ENABLED: "true"` in your configuration.
+Enable it by setting `HTTP_SERVER_ENABLED: "true"` in your configuration.

 **⚠️ SECURITY WARNING**: The REST API provides administrative control over your server including the ability to kick and ban clients.
 Do NOT expose port 8080 to the public internet.
 Only expose this port on internal networks or use proper authentication/firewall rules.
 Exposing this API publicly could allow unauthorized users to take control of your server.